In-grid-collective/servPubWiki/04-Static IP & Domain Setup.md

 #### DNS Records

-DNS records provide information about a hostname or domain, and include the IP address for a domain.
+DNS records provide information about a hostname or domain, and include the IP addresses for a domain.
 They are stored on a DNS server.

 There are several types of DNS record.
 5 main types include: